 We all know what Pinterest is about and how it works.
 But have you already thought about Pinterest as a smart marketing tool that can powerfully influence your business?
 Presenting an online visual pinboard with a great variety of pins on different topics, Pinterest is the social media heart of any marketing strategy and the statistics reflect this.
-If you are looking for a strong receptive audience, which generates over 400% more revenue per click than Twitter and 27% more than Facebook, as well as refers more traffic than YouTube, Google+, and LinkedIn combined – then you have definitely hit the right spot!
+If you are looking for a strong receptive audience, which generates over 400% more revenue per click than Twitter and 27% more than Facebook, as well as refers to more traffic than YouTube, Google+, and LinkedIn combined – then you have definitely hit the right spot!

 Today more and more businesses are beginning to use this visual discovery tool in order to connect with other users (which can be your partners, clients, or investors) and spread the word.
 So if you feel that you can post consistently and bring together some useful and interesting stuff for other people, and at the same time get more benefits for your business, then welcome to the “pinnable world”.

-In this post we are going to give you the main hints about how to make Pinterest work for your business, so let’s start:
+In this post, we are going to give you the main hints about how to make Pinterest work for your business, so let’s start:

-Sign up your company on Pinterest
+Sign up Your Company on Pinterest

 Besides that you need to add a “Pin” button to your site, it’s necessary to sign up on Pinterest and start to display some catchy, but most importantly, sharable content, which can be connected with your company and other related life topics.